 "When I stepped into a fellowship position in a public school district, I had no experience in writing grant proposals.
 Fortunately, I attended one of Katherine’s grant workshops, where I picked up the nuts and bolts of the trade.
-She gave me feedback as I crafted a plan and resources for the school district, and then assisted our efforts by presenting an in-service for the teaching staff.
+She gave me feedback as I crafted a plan and resources for the school district, and then assisted our efforts by presenting a teacher in-service.
 Many teachers and non-grant writers can be intimidated by grants.
 Katherine breaks down the steps of proposal writing in a clear and understandable way.
 Participating in grant training helped lower the barrier for the district to apply for grants.
-In a few months of working with teachers on their grant requests, we raised over $50,000!
-Katherine served as a mentor and proposal coach for my work with a larger project to install a new synthetic turf field at Sto-Rox Jr./Sr. High School, which has received a $250,000 grant from the Pittsburgh Steelers through the National Football League Foundation Grassroots Program." ~ Brian Rhindress, Site Coordinator, Communities in Schools of Pittsburgh and Allegheny County (Sto-Rox School District)
+In a few months of working with teachers on their grant requests, we raised $50,000!
+Katherine served as a mentor and proposal coach for a larger project to install a new synthetic turf field at Sto-Rox Jr./Sr. High School, which received a $250,000 grant from the Pittsburgh Steelers through the National Football League Foundation Grassroots Program." ~ Brian Rhindress, Communities in Schools of Pittsburgh and Allegheny County

 Since 2008, Katherine has presented grant training seminars (above) at the Community College of Allegheny County, Carnegie Library of Pittsburgh-Nonprofit Resource Center (a Funding Information Network partner of the Foundation Center of New York), and Local Government Academy.
-She has been an invited speaker at universities, webinars, and conferences.
+She has been an invited speaker for universities, national associations, and professional conferences serving local, national and international audiences.

 American Therapeutic Recreation Association